 In recent years, there has been a growing recognition of the important role that religious leaders (RLs) and faith communities play in shaping health-seeking behaviour.
 Religious leaders are often influencers of morality and ethics, defining what is prescribed or proscribed by a faith.
 This is particularly relevant with respect to family planning and population issues as they are at the point where religion, culture and morality overlap.

-Religious Leaders through their mother bodies (Muslim Association of Malawi – MAM, Quadria Muslim Association of Malawi – QMAM, Malawi Council of Churches – MCC, Catholic Health Commission – CHC, Evangelical Association of Malawi – EAM, Seventh Day – SD) are supportive of the efforts to integrate issues of family planning and managing population growth in their religious teachings.
+Religious Leaders through their mother bodies (Muslim Association of Malawi – MAM, Quadria Muslim Association of Malawi – QMAM, Malawi Council of Churches – MCC, Episcopal Conference of Malawi-ECM, through the Catholic Health Commission – CHC, Evangelical Association of Malawi – EAM, Seventh Day – SD) are supportive of the efforts to integrate issues of family planning and managing population growth in their religious teachings.

 Religious communities just like any other community are not immune to problems resulting from lack of family planning and overpopulation.
 Women are predisposed to having unplanned pregnancies resulting to too many and too frequent children that they cannot properly take care of, and this also contributes to their poor health and that of their families.
 However, family planning improves health of the mother and socio-economic development of the family.
 Healthy families can greatly contribute to the development of their congregations and the country.
 Therefore, religious leaders are justifiable to play a key role in promoting family planning and managing population growth.